farzanyazdanjou/coconut-open-api-js/README.md

 Find an appointment matching the pre-set matching parameters.

+- `in(timezone: string)`

+Set the timezone in which the server will interpret the appointment start time as.

 - `matching(matchers: AppointmentMatcherParameters)`

 Set a filter to use in order to find an existing appointment.